onerayhan/guardians_of_code/api_documentation.md

 ### Request Body

 - `username` (string, required): The username of the user submitting the rating.
-- `song_id` (integer, required): The id of the song for which the user is submitting the rating.
+- `song_id` (id, required): The id of the song for which the user is submitting the rating.
 - `rating` (integer, required): Self evident.

 ### Response